 - The Centre participated in the Seminar on Conservation of the Eastern Ghats from 28th to 30th August, organized by Samata, an NGO involved in action research.

-- The Centre was represented in the Smart India: Smart Solutions for Smart Cities, a Seminar conducted by Confederation of Indian Industry in collaboration with Andhra Pradesh Technology Development Corporation on 26th June, 2015.
+- The Centre was represented in Smart India: Smart Solutions for Smart Cities, a Seminar conducted by Confederation of Indian Industry in collaboration with Andhra Pradesh Technology Development Corporation on 26th June 2015./li>

-- The Centre organized a Workshop on Civic Leadership on 29th July, 2015 at GITAM Institute of Management.
-The key resource person was Dr. Patrick McNamara from University of Nebraska at Omaha.
-Dr. Manohari Velamati shared her experiences on the field related to promotion and practice of Civil Leadership.
+- The Centre organized a Workshop on Civic Leadership on 29th July 2015 at GITAM Institute of Management.
+The key resource person was Dr. Patrick McNamara from the University of Nebraska at Omaha.
+Dr. Manohari Velamati shared her experiences on the field related to the promotion and practice of Civil Leadership.

 Student Live Projects :